gugazimmermann/dragonspage/article.md

 ## Part 1 - Creating the DynamoDB table and API calls

-*You figure that a basic page with a search box, some CSS and a bit of API calls to a database  would probably work as a prototype.
+*“You figure that a basic page with a search box, some CSS, and a few API calls to a database would probably work as a prototype.
 As you are planning on sitting your AWS developer associate exam shortly, you decide to force yourself to do most of these activities using the AWS CDK and get comfortable with code.*

 *You think the best place to start is to create a DynamoDB table with an open schema.
-This way you can decide on the schema once you know what the data looks like, and how you plan on querying the data.*
+This way you can decide on the schema once you know what the data looks like, and how you plan on querying the data.”*

-Let's start creating the first DynamoDB table.
-First we need the DynamoDB dependency `npm i @aws-cdk/aws-dynamodb` now inside `lib/dragonspage-stack.ts` we need to import dynamodb and then create the table inside the constructor:
+Let’s start creating the DynamoDB table.
+First, we need the DynamoDB dependency `npm i @aws-cdk/aws-dynamodb` and now, inside `lib/dragonspage-stack.ts` we need to import DynamoDB and then create the table inside the constructor:

 ```
 import * as cdk from '@aws-cdk/core';